A Saint Who Levels Up Through Necromancy

 Anyway, direct flights are filthy expensive.

-Either you took a wide detour around your destination to dodge flying monsters like wyverns and harpies, or you brought along a Hunter who could intercept aerial-type monsters and passed straight through the erosion zone.
+Since the Great Cataclysm, erosion zones had cropped up the world over, and the skies were no longer entirely safe.
+A traveler either looped wide around their destination to dodge flying monsters like wyverns and harpies, or brought along a Hunter who could shoot the aerial types down and punched straight through the erosion zone.

 [KM Bank — 2,590,160]